-Students who are found to have violated the district's code of conduct may be subject to the following penalties, either alone or in combination.
-All penalties imposed must be consistent with the student's right to due process.
+Students who are found to have violated the district's code of conduct may be subject to the following disciplinary actions, either alone or in combination:

 - a.
 Verbal warning

 - b.
 Written warning

 - c.
 Written notification to parent

 - d.
 Detention (i.e. lunch, recess, and after-school)

 - e.
 Suspension from class

 - f.
 Suspension from transportation.

 - g.
 Suspension from athletic participation

 - h.
 Suspension from social or extracurricular activities

 - i.
 Suspension of other privileges

 - j.
 In-school suspension

 - k.
 Removal from classroom by teacher.

 - 1. Short-term (five days or less) suspension from school

 - m.
 Referral to Superintendent's hearing

 - Long-term (more than five days) suspension from school

-- Permanent suspension from school
+Permanent suspension from school